wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Span Logs

 The OpenTracing standard supports [span logs](https://opentracing.io/docs/overview/spans/#logs).
+You can use a Wavefront SDK to instrument your application to include span log information.

 You can instrument your application to emit one or more logs with a span, and examine the logs from the Tracing UI.
 For details on how to add a `log()` method for a specific SDK, see the OpenTracing SDK.

-Here's one example expands [the best practices example](tracing_best_practices.html#best-practices-for-wavefront-observability-sdks-3) to emit a span log in case of an exception:
+Here's an example that adds span logs [the best practices example](tracing_best_practices.html#best-practices-for-wavefront-observability-sdks-3) to emit a span log in case of an exception:

 ```
 try {